 - 1 pound of pasta, cooked per box directions

 - ¼ cup McCormick's Molasses Bacon Spice (for the soup)

 1. Using your saute pan, blossom the olive oil and one tablespoon of McCormick's Molasses Bacon Spice on medium heat for 2 minutes.

 2. Add in the ground turkey meat and braise for 4 minutes.

 3. Remove from the heat, and place inside of your crock-pot.

 4. Add in the Bone Broth SteampunkyElf Style, water, radishes, carrots, kale, and ¼ cup McCormick's Molasses Bacon Spice and set for 2 hours on high heat and place lid on top.

 5. In a separate pot, prepare the pasta per directions on the box, drain the pasta, shock it, and set to the side*.

-Once the soup is done the cooking, combine the pasta into the crock-pot, and voila!
-A very simple and mildly flavored comfort food to enjoy by yourself, or with family and friends on a cold winter's day.
+Once the soup is done, the cooking, combine the pasta into the crock-pot, and voila!
+A straightforward and mildly flavored comfort food to enjoy by yourself or with family and friends on a cold winter's day.
 It will warm you up and alleviate the notably chilly night outside as you enjoy this easy home-cooked meal.
-And as always I wish you a very enjoyable cooking experience; from my home to yours.
+And as always I wish you a gratifying cooking experience, from my home to yours.